 Virtual Library services, available 24/7 from where you are.
 You can download free ebooks, audiobooks, stream movies, do research, find information, study, and more.These services require a library card and PIN number to access from home.

-Contact Salem Public Library staff: Library staff is still available as much as possible during business hours.
-There are three ways you can reach us if you need information or assistance during the closure.
-Phone service is currently unavailable.
+Contact Salem Public Library staff: Library staff are still available as much as possible during business hours.
+You can reach us if you need information or assistance.

 Frequently asked questions